 Skip to main content

-Our new Bluetti AC180 portable power station arrived yesterday.
+Our new Bluetti AC180 arrived yesterday.
 We plan to use it to power our TC’s microwave, slow cooker, portable fridge, and/or a backup electrical power source depending on needs or conditions while boondocking, and we can use it to fully recharge one of our eBikes (or both bikes to >65%).

 It may also come in handy as a primary or secondary power source if I need to start using a CPAP machine. 😤.
 It should also be useful as a backup power source at home during a utility power outage.